Delete and recover an Azure Log Analytics workspace

 Permanent workspace delete

-The soft-delete method may not fit in some scenarios such as development and testing, where you need to repeat a deployment with the same settings and workspace name.
-In such cases you can permanently delete your workspace and "override" the soft-delete period.
-The permanent workspace delete operation releases the workspace name and you can create a new workspace using the same name.
+The soft-delete method might not fit in some scenarios, such as development and testing, where you need to repeat a deployment with the same settings and workspace name.
+In such cases, you can permanently delete your workspace and "override" the soft-delete period.
+The permanent workspace delete operation releases the workspace name.
+You can create a new workspace by using the same name.

-Use permanent workspace delete operation with caution since its irreversible and you won't be able to recover your workspace and its data.
+Use the permanent workspace delete operation with caution because it's irreversible.
+You won't be able to recover your workspace and its data.

-To permanently delete a workspace using the Azure portal, select the Delete the workspace permanently checkbox before clicking the Delete button.
+To permanently delete a workspace by using the Azure portal, select the Delete the workspace permanently checkbox before you select Delete.

 PS C:\>Remove-AzOperationalInsightsWorkspace -ResourceGroupName "resource-group-name" -Name "workspace-name" -ForceDelete

-When you delete a Log Analytics workspace accidentally or intentionally, the service places the workspace in a soft-delete state making it inaccessible to any operation.
-The name of the deleted workspace is preserved during the soft-delete period and can't be used for creating a new workspace.
-After the soft-delete period, the workspace is non-recoverable, it is scheduled for permanent deletion and its name it released and can be used for creating a new workspace.
+When you delete a Log Analytics workspace accidentally or intentionally, the service places the workspace in a soft-delete state and makes it inaccessible to any operation.
+The name of the deleted workspace is preserved during the soft-delete period.
+It can't be used to create a new workspace.
+After the soft-delete period, the workspace is nonrecoverable, it's scheduled for permanent deletion, and its name is released and can be used to create a new workspace.

-You can recover your workspace during the soft-delete period including its data, configuration and connected agents.
-You need to have Contributor permissions to the subscription and resource group where the workspace was located before the soft-delete operation.
-The workspace recovery is performed by re-creating the Log Analytics workspace with the details of the deleted workspace including:
+You can recover your workspace during the soft-delete period, including its data, configuration, and connected agents.
+You must have Contributor permissions to the subscription and resource group where the workspace was located before the soft-delete operation.
+The workspace recovery is performed by re-creating the Log Analytics workspace with the details of the deleted workspace, including: